If you’re a B2B SaaS team using Qualified today, you’re probably great at the classic motion:

 Aimdoc is the better choice when:

-- You’re B2B SaaS and you want to win on Speed-to-Demo
+- You’re B2B SaaS and you want to win on buyer experience (Speed-to-Value, not just Speed-to-Meeting)

-- You want your website to deliver a real product experience (not just a conversation)
+- You want your website session to deliver real product education (with early AI-led demos as a differentiator)

 - You care about trial activation, not just meetings booked